thenexthub/Codira/docs/Arrays.md

         `X._ObjectiveCType` is `T` or a trivial subtype thereof.

--   **Forced conversions** convert `[AnyObject]` or `NSArray` to `[T]` implicitly, in bridging thunks between Swift and Objective-C.
+-   **Forced conversions** convert `[AnyObject]` or `NSArray` to `[T]` implicitly, in bridging thunks between Codira and Objective-C.

-    For example, when a user writes a Swift method taking `[NSView]`, it is exposed to Objective-C as a method taking `NSArray`, which is force-converted to `[NSView]` when called from Objective-C.
+    For example, when a user writes a Codira method taking `[NSView]`, it is exposed to Objective-C as a method taking `NSArray`, which is force-converted to `[NSView]` when called from Objective-C.